richard512/wine/README.md

 90% of all USA wine is produced in California

-Lots of little wineries and a few massive ones
+Lots of little wineries and a few huge ones

+The few huge wineries are in the stores.
+The many little wineries probably aren't

 ## Example Wineries